 - Caregiver Support- If you are the sole caregiver of a veteran, you are eligible for caregiver support benefits.
-While this is not monetary compensation for your care, you are provided things such as support help lines and a military expert to help you through the paperwork of applying for other benefits.
+While this is not monetary compensation for your care, you are provided things such as support help lines and a military professional to help you through the paperwork of applying for other benefits.

 - Death Benefits- If you have a family member pass who was a veteran, they can receive a flag to drape over the casket, a Presidential Memorial Certificate, and a free headstone through The Department of Veteran Affairs.

 - Certification Programs- Many people sign up for the military to get financial aid for college, but if college is not for you, you can get financial assistance with certifications as well, up to $2,000 for certificates or vocational programs.